adobe/spectrum-web-components/projects/documentation/content/registry-conflicts.md

 -   Some components that broadly manage state, or coordinate and orchestrate other components, will still require a single de-duplicated version on the page.

 Experimentation with scoped registry polyfills showed unacceptable performance degradation for a large component library.

+To support this feature in coming to browsers faster, [share your use case](https://github.com/WICG/webcomponents/issues/716) with implementors to help increase awareness and priority of this API.